Good communication and successful PR go hand in hand

 What is the hook that will engage the journalist?
 You need to know what the USP of your story is and communicate it clearly.

 What are the key messages you want to convey?
-Stick to having no more than 3, otherwise your key message will get lost.
+Stick to having no more than three, otherwise your key message will get lost.

 How to Write an Effective Press Release